simone188535/email_template/templates/readme.txt

 To run Python script, cd to templates folder
-Make sure there are no spaces in any of the file names.
+Make sure there are no spaces or plus signs in any of the file names.

 Run this:
 python createEmail.py {{client name}} {{emailname}} {{xls doc}} {{images folder}}